gamblevore/speedie/README.md

 I could say "Speedie is a language that accomplishes a lot from a very small code-base" which might be useful to embedded programmers... but then Speedie isn't ported to Linux yet.

 My language has a lot of good qualities but for each one, you can always find a reason why something else is better.
 Unfortunately that is because I am one person who has created a very large piece of work.
-Only extra devlopers contributing to Speedie can fix this.
+Only extra developers contributing to Speedie can fix this.

 Honestly... the only reason to use Speedie right now, is if you find it interesting or fun.